gambitproject/gambit/doc/pyapi.rst

       Returns a list-like object representing the actions defined in the game.

-      :raises gambit.UndefinedOperationError: if the game does not have a tree representation.
+      :raises pygambit.UndefinedOperationError: if the game does not have a tree representation.

    .. py:attribute:: infosets

       Returns a list-like object representing the information sets defined in the game.

-      :raises gambit.UndefinedOperationError: if the game does not have a tree representation.
+      :raises pygambit.UndefinedOperationError: if the game does not have a tree representation.

    .. py:attribute:: players